risuorg/risu/doc/citellus.md

-  -l, --live            Work on a live system instead of a snapshot --list-plugins        Print a list of discovered plugins and exit --list-extensions     Print a list of discovered extensions and exit --list-categories     With list-plugins, also print a list and count of
-                        discovered plugin categories
-  --description         With list-plugins, also outputs plugin description --list-hooks          Print a list of discovered hooks and exit --output FILENAME, -o FILENAME
+  -l, --live            Work on a live system instead of a snapshot --list-plugins        Print a list of discovered plugins and exit --list-extensions     Print a list of discovered extensions and exit --list-categories     With list-plugins, also print a list and count of discovered plugin categories --description         With list-plugins, also outputs plugin description --list-hooks          Print a list of discovered hooks and exit --dump-overrides      Dumps full options of overrides.json to current directory --output FILENAME, -o FILENAME
-                        Write results to JSON file FILENAME --web                 Write results to JSON file citellus.json and copy html interface in path defined in --output --run, -r             Force run of citellus instead of reading existing 'citellus.json'
-  --find                Use provided path at starting point for finding
-                        citellus.json and print them based on filters defined
+                        Write results to JSON file FILENAME --web                 Write results to JSON file citellus.json and copy html interface in path defined in --output --run, -r             Force run of citellus instead of reading existing 'citellus.json' --find                Use provided path at starting point for finding citellus.json and print them based on filters defined

 Output and logging options:
   --blame               Report time spent on each plugin --lang LANG           Define locale to use
-  -v, --verbose         Increase verbosity of output (may be specified more
+  -v, --verbose         Increase verbosity of output (may be specified more than once) -d {INFO,DEBUG,WARNING,ERROR,CRITICAL}, --loglevel {INFO,DEBUG,WARNING,ERROR,CRITICAL}
-                        than once)
-  -d {INFO,DEBUG,WARNING,ERROR,CRITICAL}, --loglevel {INFO,DEBUG,WARNING,ERROR,CRITICAL}
                         Set log level
   -q, --quiet           Enable quiet mode